rudberga/rudberga/README.md

-# Hello and welcome to my GitHub profile 👋
+# Hello and welcome to my GitHub profile! 👋

 My name is Alex and I am a software developer currently on the lookout for my first step into the industry.
 Just finished a Full Stack
 Software Development diploma having a 3 year Master Data background.
 I am very passionate about coding and